jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

-[^anonymous]: This is something I've been meaning to dig into, but it turns out to be a problem that also happens to the more typical `.cpuprofile` files Node performance nerds may already be familar with, so I just haven't prioritized looking into it.
+[^anonymous]: This is something I've been meaning to dig into, but it turns out to be a problem that also happens to the more typical `.cpuprofile` files Node performance nerds may already be familiar with, so I just haven't prioritized looking into it.

 ![A pprof profile of the original test case; two large blocks.
 The overall execution takes about 100 seconds.](profile1.png#center)